kubestash/docs/docs/guides/volume-populator/statefulset/index.md

 ```
 Here,
 - `spec.dataSourceRef` specifies that which `snapshot` we want to restore into our populate volume. we are referencing a `snapshot` object that we have backed up in the previous section.
-- `metadata.annotations.populator.kubestash.com/app-name` field is mandatory for any volume population of a statefulset through KubeStash.
+- `metadata.annotations.populator.kubestash.com/app-name` field is mandatory for any volume population of a StatefulSet through KubeStash.
-  - This field denotes the statefulset that will attached those volumes via mount paths.
-The volume population will only be successful if the mount path of this volume matches the mount paths of the backup statefulset.
+  - This field denotes the StatefulSet that will be attached those volumes via mount paths.
+The volume population will only be successful if the mount path of this volume matches the mount paths of the backup StatefulSet.

-Let's create the statefulset we have shown above.
+Let's create the StatefulSet we have shown above.

 ```bash
 $ kubectl apply -f https://github.com/kubestash/docs/raw/{{< param "info.version" >}}/docs/guides/volume-populator/statefulset/examples/restore-statefulset.yaml